19 Nov 2025 - Amy

 I wish this second update was a more cheerful one, filled with exciting adventures and collaborations.
 Doing so, however, would not be the truth of this month.
 The truth of this month, and last month actually (although I wasn’t ready to write about it yet), is far more painful.

-In the second week of my new fellowship, I recieved a phone call from my sister to tell me that my mum had cancer.
-My parents had to an appointment at the hospital that afternoon, but waited until I’d finished work to deliver the news.
-Well, for my sister to deliver the news - my mum didn’t want to speak about it, and my dad couldn’t speak about it.
+In the second week of my fellowship, I received a phone call from my sister to tell me that my mother had been diagnosed with cancer.
+My parents had attended an appointment at the hospital that afternoon, but waited until I had finished work before sharing the news.
+My sister relayed it: my mother did not want to speak about it, and my father could not.

-After a couple of weeks of ignorance, a few days before my mum’s biopsy, my dad called me in tears and told me I had to come home.
-I explained to him I’d just started a new job, that I had teaching, that I’d only be underfoot in Southampton and we didn’t know anything anyway.
-In that moment, the wall of silence shattered, and I got the truth: my mum didn’t just “have cancer”, she had stage 4 ovarian cancer.
+That changed a few weeks later.
+A few days before my mother’s biopsy, my father called me in tears and told me I had to come back.
+I explained that I had just started a new job, that I had teaching responsibilities, and that, given the uncertainty, I would likely only be in the way.
+At that point, the silence broke.
+My mother did not simply “have cancer”; she had stage IV ovarian cancer.

 It was a Wednesday afternoon, and I was working remotely in central Leeds.
-Panic set in - I left the cafe I had planned to work from and spent the train ride frantically reading ovarian cancer statistics.
-Please, if you have a loved one with a cancer diagnosis, DO NOT DO THIS.
-It was a dark day, and the reality of my nomadic academic lifestyle, where I was constantly moving about and unrooted, no longer felt like a great adventure but an isolating hellscape.
+Panic set in.
+I left the café where I had planned to work and spent the train journey compulsively reading ovarian cancer statistics.
+If you have a loved one with a cancer diagnosis, I strongly advise against doing this.
+It was a bleak day, and the realities of my nomadic academic life—so often framed as freedom and adventure—suddenly felt less like opportunity and more like isolation.

-My mum is lucky to be in the care of our wonderful NHS, and she lives in close proximity to the excellent Princess Anne Hospital where she is recieving world-class and hopefully life-saving treatment.
-The tumour is large, and the cancer has spread to her windpipe, but we have reasons to be optimistic: she began a course of chemotherapy on Monday, with surgery to follow in the new year.
-Late stage cancer in this day and age is no longer a death sentence, and I have every hope my mum will live for many years to come.
+My mother is fortunate to be under the care of the NHS and to live close to the Princess Anne Hospital, where she is receiving excellent treatment.
+The tumour is large, and the cancer has spread to her windpipe, but there are reasons to be optimistic.
+She began chemotherapy this week, with surgery planned for the new year.
+Late-stage cancer is no longer the automatic death sentence it once was, and I hold genuine hope that my mother will live for many years to come.

 Maybe someday soon I’ll have something interesting or important to say about science, or past climate change, or the state of the world.
 This month, I’d just ask you to hold your loved ones a little tighter and, if you’ve money to spare, throw some of it in the direction of the wonderful folks at Macmillan.